ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 The SUT hosts the server-side implementation of the protocol, which test suites run against.

--   From a third-party user’s point of view, the SUT is the protocol server implementation.
+-   From a third-party user’s point of view, the SUT is of the protocol server implementation.

 -   The following products have been tested with the test suite on the